isecret/Hola/README.md

 git clone https://github.com/isecret/Hola
 ```

 Wait a moment.
-Hola has been instaled to your Hexo. it's so easy.
+Hola has been installed to your Hexo. it's so easy.

 All right.
 Let's turn it on!
 You need to edit `your_hexo_path/_config.yml` . find `theme` the param.
 Change it.